chapel-lang/chapel-packaging/README.md

-# Packaging for Chapel
+# Chapel Packaging

-This is the (soon-to-be) official packaging repository for Chapel.
+This is the official packaging repository for Chapel.

-There a top-level directory for each OS (linux distributions, in our case) that Chapel builds packages for.
-There is a separate set of scripts for building, testing, and deploying the package for each OS because each OS handles packaging differently.
+There a top-level directory for each OS (linux distributions, in our case) that Chapel builds packages for, containing the package build files and scripts to build, test, and deploy a Chapel package.
+These are primarily meant for internal use.

+The `dropoff/` directory contains packages built by these scripts in their current development form for users to have access before the 1.13 release.

-See the README.md in a given OS for a brief description of what the scripts are doing, and how to use them to build, test, and release the Chapel package.
+See the READMEs within a given OS directory for more information on building the package.
 The usage for these scripts should generally be the same across each OS.

+## Packages

-The following distributions are currently works in progress:
+The following distributions are currently works in progress, and are planned for deployment around the Chapel 1.13.0 release.

+* debian (APT / deb)
     * ubuntu (APT / deb)
-* debian (APT / deb)

-The following distributions are planned for packaging in the near future:
+The following distributions are planned for packaging in the future (including downstream distributions over time):

-* OpenSUSE      (YaST / RPM)
-* Linux Mint    (APT / deb)
-* SUSE          (YaST / RPM)
+* SUSE (RPM)
+    * OpenSUSE
-* Fedora        (yum / RPM)
+* Fedora (RPM)
-* Arch          (pacman / PKGBUILD)
+    * RHEL
-* CentOS        (yum / RPM)
+        * CentOS
+* Arch (PKGBUILD)
-* Gentoo        (portage / ebuild)
+* Gentoo (ebuild)